MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-report-on-holds-in-ediscovery-cases.md

    The script starts to collect information about all the eDiscovery cases in your organization.
 Don't access the report file while the script is running.
 After the script is complete, a confirmation message is displayed in the Windows PowerShell session.
 After this message is displayed, you can access the report in the folder that you specified in Step 4.
 The file name for the report is `CaseHoldsReport<DateTimeStamp>.csv`.

-   Addtionally, the script also creates a report with a list of cases that don't have any holds.
+   Additionally, the script also creates a report with a list of cases that don't have any holds.
 The file name for this report is `CaseswithNoHolds<DateTimeStamp>.csv`.

    Here's an example of running the CaseHoldsReport.ps1 script.